Andrew J. Lederer: Early life

 Growing up in New York City, Andrew appeared as a vocal soloist with the Brooklyn Borough-Wide Chorus, both in live performance and on CBS-TV.
 He became a comedian as a teenager and acted in movies and television, including Family Ties, The Facts of Life, and Fame plus starring roles in the movies Out of Control and Body Count (which was nominated for an International Fantasy Film Award) plus an excised scene - later restored on DVD - in This is Spinal Tap.
-Later, he became an entertainment journalist, working as a writer and/or editor for Film Threat Magazine, Wild Cartoon Kingdom, Sci-Fi Universe and others (even the National Enquirer!).
-(He returned to journalism in 2008 and 9 with a series of articles for the newspaper, The Scotsman.)
+Later, he became an entertainment journalist, working as a writer and/or editor for Film Threat Magazine, Wild Cartoon Kingdom, Sci-Fi Universe, and National Enquirer.
+(He returned to journalism in 2008 and 2009 with a series of articles for the newspaper The Scotsman.)
 At present, he blogs regularly for The Huffington Post.

 Career

 Andrew wrote a substantial portion of the famous Disney/McDonald's Trivia Challenge (which was so hard it was reported on in the major newsweeklies and caused the overworked library of the Academy of Motion Picture Arts and Sciences to suspend its information line for the duration of the contest).
 His original screenplay, Won't Fade Out, was given its own chapter in the book The 50 Greatest Movies Never Made (St. Martin’s Press, 1999), alongside unfinished efforts by the likes of Stanley Kubrick, Billy Wilder, and Alfred Hitchcock.

 With Dave Feinman, Andrew created CWA, a semi-cooperative management company that represented many of the better Los Angeles comedians for acting work during the late 1990s.

 Andrew was a prominent "alternative" comedian, as that term was understood in the U.S. at the turn of the millennium.
 His long-running The Second Show and Eugene Mirman and Bobby Tisdale's Invite Them Up were the first comedy shows at Rififi/Cinema Classics, one of alternative or indie comedy's most important New York venues.
-His one-person shows, Petula Clark's Greatest Hits, Bridge-Burner, and Me and Hitler were all presented as part of the Edinburgh Festival Fringe In 2003, he made a high-profile return to singing as part of the Loser's Lounge Tribute to the Bee Gees, which was followed by two New York-area solo shows.
+His one-person shows, Petula Clark's Greatest Hits, Bridge-Burner, and Me and Hitler were all presented as part of the Edinburgh Festival Fringe.
+In 2003, he made a high-profile return to singing as part of the Loser's Lounge Tribute to the Bee Gees, which was followed by two New York-area solo shows.
 In 2007, Andrew was a consultant for a new Fringe venue, The Green Room.
 His 2006-2008 blog was featured on the UK's Chortle comedy website.

 Andrew's most famous role was as Frank, the editor of ASS Magazine in the television series The Adventures of Electra Elf (2004-2008).

 Style

 Lederer's performance style has increasingly tended toward storytelling rather than a recitation of jokes or more standard comic observations.
-His one-time roommate, Marc Price, has called him the "father of alternative comedy" (as that term was understood in the United States) but, as Lederer points out, this could only be true if any of the major practitioners had actually been influenced by him, which they provably have not.
+His one-time roommate, Marc Price, has called him the "father of alternative comedy" (as that term was understood in the United States) but, as Lederer points out, this could only be true if any of the major practitioners had actually been influenced by him, which they probably have not.